rasulkireev/gpw/content/tutorials/django-poetry.md

 If you prefer a more visual approach, I have made a video that shows how to start a Django project with Poetry.

 https://www.youtube.com/watch?v=-c8DASfFNZM

-If you have any feedback, please let me know on [Twitter](https://twitter.com/rasulkireev/status/1322499651732385792).
-Your likes, retweets, and replies will show up here.